To Tell The Truth

 it.
 It is reassuring to know that our coveted conclusions about truth can be proved out rationally, whether its source is Scriptural, truly

+bias.
 Question and test everything, including what I am writing!!